The Truth about Shrink4Men

 I started Shrink4Men in 2009 to address a gap in the mental health field, where there’s more than $4 billion spent on support programs for abused women annually and very little for abused men.

-It’s also a resource for friends and family members who see their best friend or son or brother being abused.
-Second wives and girlfriends often come to Shrink4Men to find ways to help partners who are still being abused by their ex-wives/ex-girlfriends.
+It’s also a resource for friends and family members who see their best friend, son, grandson or brother being abused.
+Second wives and girlfriends often come to Shrink4Men to find ways to help partners who are still being abused by their ex-wives or ex-girlfriends.
 Adult sons and daughters with abusive mothers also frequent my site.

 How many men have you counseled, and what are they mainly struggling with?

-In my current coaching practice, my male clients struggle with many of the same issues experienced by abused women.
+In my practice, my male clients struggle with many of the same issues experienced by their female counterparts.
 Many exhibit trauma symptoms and learned helplessness.
 Their self-esteem has been systematically eroded.
 They second-guess their feelings, perceptions and judgment as a result of being gaslighted by their partners.

-They often exhibit physical symptoms from the chronic stress and hyper-vigilance of living under abusive conditions such as headaches, muscle fatigue and digestive issues.
-They also struggle with the effects of parental alienation that sometimes occurs when an ex-wife/girlfriend conditions the children to hate their father.
+Many exhibit physical symptoms from the chronic stress and hyper-vigilance of living under abusive conditions such as headaches, muscle fatigue, weight gain and digestive issues.
+They also struggle with the effects of parental alienation that sometimes occurs when one parent conditions the children to hate and fear the other parent.
+This includes depression, anxiety and, sometimes, suicidal ideation.

 On your website you state you “have greater empathy for men because they don’t have as many emotional outlets or sources of support.”
 Why is that?